 None of us is born with strengths.
 Yes, some of us will certainly have some genetic strengths, however, the majority of our strengths stem from our interests.
 These interests are built upon our curiosity and willingness to be more inquisitive about certain aspects of life.
 This inquisitiveness encourages us to learn more about these areas through experience, and as we gain more experience we begin to develop strengths that carry us forward for the remainder of our lives.

 Strengths can however also come about as a result of our observations.
 For instance, when you were young you might have observed your parents or peers doing things a certain way.
 Because you were very young and impressionable at the time, these experiences made a lasting impression on your mind.
 And even though you never personally took part in these tasks or activities at the time, you gained the necessary awareness you needed as a result of your observations.

-Now many years later you find yourself in a similar situation; and with no personal experience things just happen to come naturally for you.
+Now many years later you find yourself in a similar situation.
+And with no personal experience, things just happen to come naturally to you.
 People call you a genius and tell you that you have natural talent and ability in this area, however little do they realize that you are strong in this area because of your interests and the keen observations skills that sparked your curiosity at a younger age.